HeinerTholen/micropython/docs/reference/isr_rules.rst

 avoid problems resulting from I/O activity and the modification of shared data which can arise in any code which preempts the main program loop.

+As scheduled callbacks may create objects on the heap, the heap may run out of space while in the callback.
+On some ports, this leads to errors, as automatic garbage collection can't be run.
+Consider using `gc.collect()` from the main loop in order to alleviate this issue.

 Execution time needs to be considered in relation to the frequency with which interrupts can occur.
 If an interrupt occurs while the previous callback is executing, a further instance of the callback will be queued for execution; this will run after the current instance has completed.
 A sustained high interrupt repetition